HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 ### New puzzle engine

 Puzzles will be defined using planar and spherical cuts, and twists will be rotations to the pieces above or below certain cuts.
-This is sufficient to simulate every 4D+ twisty puzzle we are currently aware and many more.
+This is sufficient to simulate every 4D+ twisty puzzle we are currently aware of and many more.
 This will make [Magic Cube 4D](https://superliminal.com/cube/), [Magic Cube 5D](https://www.gravitation3d.com/magiccube5d/), [Magic Cube 7D](https://superliminal.com/andrey/mc7d/), [Magic Puzzle Ultimate](https://superliminal.com/andrey/mpu/), and [Magic Simplex 5D](https://superliminal.com/andrey/ms5d/) completely obsolete, and will make [pCubes](https://twistypuzzles.com/forum/viewtopic.php?t=27054) and [Magic 120 Cell](http://www.gravitation3d.com/magic120cell/index.html) largely obsolete.

-With further modification, this new puzzle engine will also be able to support features never before seen in higher-dimensional puzzles, including bandaging, jumbling, nonplanar cuts, puzzle generators (e.g., P×Q×R×S hypercuboid generator), and multiple cores (e.g., corner-turning cuboids)
+With further modification, this new puzzle engine will also be able to support features never before seen in higher-dimensional puzzles, including bandaging, jumbling, nonplanar cuts, puzzle generators (e.g., P×Q×R×S hypercuboid generator), and multiple cores (e.g., corner-turning cuboids).

-I also intend to add a tiling engine, which support everything in [MagicTile](http://roice3.org/magictile/) but also puzzles on non-regular tilings.
+I also intend to add a tiling engine, which will support everything in [MagicTile](http://roice3.org/magictile/) as well as puzzles on non-regular tilings.
 I'm still investigating what this would look like, and what the limits would be.

 ### Overhauled UI

 #### Keybinds

 The current keybind sets system is complex and unintuitive.
 I have plans for a system involving modes that will have just one list of keybinds organized into collapsible sections, and each section may be active in some subset of modes.
+Keybinds will be shared between puzzles with similar twist sets, even if the shapes are different; for example, a face-turning cube and corner-turning octahedron would share the same keybinds.

 #### Piece filters